 Daydreaming about owning a farm is fun and games until you begin to think about it in terms of setting one up.
 Farm work is not as easy as it may seem.
 It requires hard work, dedication, strength, and perseverance.
 You will be working with live creatures who will need your time and attention.

-It would help if you went and worked on a farm for a few weeks or months, to get a feel of what it is in the field.
+It would help if you went and worked on a farm for a few weeks or months, to get a feel of what it is like in the field.
 This would serve as a vast learning experience for you because it would allow you to observe how a farm functions, and it would give you hands-on training on what you will need to do when you set up your farm.
 Look at this time as research, and you will come out of it with more knowledge than you could ever expect!

-Whether it is chicken, ducks, geese – The kind of poultry you have in mind for your farm will make a difference to the strategies you will need to adopt.
+Whether it is chicken, ducks, or geese – The kind of poultry you have in mind for your farm will make a difference to the strategies you will need to adapt.
 For example, ducks and hens might not seem to be all that different, considering both are reared for their meat and eggs.
-But the process of rearing both differ.
+But the process of rearing differs.